bookingactivities/booking-activities/readme.txt

 * Tweak - Pressing ENTER key now brings focus "OK" button on dialogs of calendar editor
 * Fix - Loading feedback was displayed before booking system title
 * Fix - Alert pop-up was sometimes displayed on frontend with a permission-related error message
-* Fix - Bookings could still be pending after an WC order failed
+* Fix - Bookings could still be pending after a WC order failed
 * Fix - Bookings status were not up to date in WooCommerce's notifications
 * Fix - Events didn't appear when "repeat to" value was set to tomorrow
 * Fix - Custom messages were not translated on multilangual sites